 Dual Enrollment

-The Dual Enrollment program at Georgia Northwestern Technical College provides an opportunity for high school students to enroll in college courses while still in high school to earn credit for both high school courses and college courses simultaneously.
+The Dual Enrollment program at Georgia Northwestern Technical College allows high school students to enroll in college courses while still in high school to earn credit for both high school and college courses simultaneously.
 Our program is nationally accredited by the National Alliance of Concurrent Enrollment Partnerships (NACEP).

 Whether a student plans to attend a 4-year university or wants to obtain a career skill for quicker entry into the workforce, the Dual Enrollment program is a great way to make it happen.